UO-CS210/pi/docs/HOWTO.md

 ![Unit circle](
 img/pi-estimate-unit-square.png
-"A circle of radius 1 inscribed in a 2x2 square.")
+"A circle of radius 1 inscribed in a 2x2 square.
+The square extends from point (-1, -1) to point (1, 1).
+The point (0.5, -0.5) is within the circle, but the point (-0.5, -0.9) is outside the circle.")

 We cannot count all the points within the circle or the square, because there are an infinite number of them.
 However, we can